 Activity data should be reported on a financial year basis, to ensure that activity can be directly related to cost.
 It is noted, however, that clinical placements follow a calendar year cycle.
-For the purposes of the HTTRA NBEDS 2021-22, the reference period commences on 1 July 2021 and ends on 30 June 2022.

 4.8.
 Jurisdictional variability

 Although there is a national registration authority for clinical professions, there are local enterprise bargaining agreements which may impact upon the characteristics of clinical services.
 For example, the hours considered to be full time, nursing and allied health scope of practice, and the local specialisations of type of care provided.
 The HTTRA NBEDS has tried to use nationally recognised terms and labels for the data elements, and where this is not possible, has provided reporting direction.